A proof that the square root of s for s not a perfect square is simply normal to base 2: Introduction

 \subsection{Tail functions, coordinate averages}

-Given any expansion $.x_{1}x_{2}\cdots$ and any natural number $n$, the sequence of digits $x_{n}, x_{n+1}, \cdots$ is called a {\it tail} of the expansion.
-Two expansions are said to have the same tail if there exists $n$ so large that the tails of the sequences from the $n$th digit are equal.
-The function $g$ is called a {\it tail function} with respect to a set of expansions if any tail of $\omega$ determines $g(\omega)$ for every $\omega$ in the set.
+Given any expansion $ \omega=.x_{1}x_{2}\cdots$ and any natural number $n$, the sequence of digits $x_{n}, x_{n+1}, \cdots$ is called a {\it tail} of the expansion.
+Two expansions are said to have the same tail if there exists $n$ so large that the tails of the sequences from the $n$th digit are equal (that is, the digits at indices $n+j$ for $j\geq 0$ are the same for both expansions).
+The function $g$ is called a {\it tail function} if, whenever $\alpha_{1}$ and $\alpha_{2}$ have the same tail, $g(\alpha_{1})=g(\alpha_{2})$.
 This means that for every natural number $n$ there is a function $g_{n}$ defined on the sequence $x_{n},x_{n+1}, \cdots$ such that